jax-ml/jax/docs/pallas/tpu/collectives.rst

 Pallas Collectives
 ===================
-Pallas now has support for manual DMA (between memories of the same chip) and remote DMA (between memories of different chips) support.
-It also has a more advanced API for nesting pipelines of compute overlapped collectives.
+Pallas has support for manual DMA (between memories of the same chip) and remote DMA (between memories of different chips) support.
+It also has an API for nesting pipelines of compute overlapped collectives.

 Manual DMAs are a necessary imperative escape hatch for maximum performance, but we hope that nested pipelines will minimize where they are used in codebases.